 - Are the amenities complete?
 Will you need to find an acoustic solutions company to setup an A/V system?

 These are only some of the factors to take into account when searching for a location for the event.
 Remember that a large portion of the budget goes on this component, which is why you need to be wise in setting your priorities before booking a place.

 If you’re planning a wedding, the venue must be very special.
 There are wedding ballrooms you can book to make the event memorable for everyone, especially the newlyweds.

 Step 4: Finding vendors and suppliers

 Third-party vendors will take some of the work off your hands when you are planning for an event.
-But certain suppliers, especially the caterers need to be carefully selected.
-Sample as many tasting menus as you can and check the caterer’s availability.
+But certain suppliers, especially the full service catering services that will provide the wedding catering, need to be carefully selected.
+Sample as many tasting menus as you can and check the catering service’s availability.
 Be sure that you are not competing with another event on the same date.